Filing a Discrimination Claim

 IER or EEOC will notify the employer of the discrimination complaint within 10 days of filing.
 The employer will receive:

-- A notice of the charge
+- A notice of the investigation

 - A request for information